m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## International Princess championship semi-final round

 I was happy with this semi-final too, although I think it mostly served to dig TJPW out of a hole they'd booked themselves into.
-Nakajima Shoko was, frankly, far too good for this tournament, but Kamifuku Yuki has such a sheer size advantage that she can credibly win
+Nakajima Shoko was, frankly, far too good for this tournament, but Kamifuku Yuki has the sheer size advantage that let her credibly win without damaging Shoko too much.